Turkey bans citizens of Iraq, Syria, Yemen from flying to Belarus | english.lokmat.com

 Turkey bans citizens of Iraq, Syria, Yemen from flying to Belarus

-Citizens of Iraq, Syria and Yemen would not be allowed to fly from Turkey to Belarus, announced the Turkish Civil Aviation Authority on Friday.
+Ankara, Nov 13 Citizens of Iraq, Syria and Yemen would not be allowed to fly from Turkey to Belarus, announced the Turkish Civil Aviation Authority.

-The declaration came amid the migrant crisis currently developing at the European Union (EU)-Belarus border.
+The declaration came amid the migrant crisis currently developing at the European Union (EU)-Belarus border, reports Xinhua news agency.

 "Due to the problem of illegal border crossings between the EU and Belarus, it has been decided that the citizens of Iraq, Syria and Yemen, who want to travel to Belarus from Turkish airports, will not be allowed to buy tickets or go boarding until further notice," said the aviation authority.